dougeby/IntuneDocs/InTuneDocs/DeployUse/monitor-apps-in-microsoft-intune.md

 # Monitor app deployments in Microsoft Intune

 ## Monitor an app deployment
 You can see the apps that you manage and the status of any deployments in the Intune administration console.
+App status is displayed in real-time.
+You don't have to wait for the device to check-in before you can see this.

 ### To view apps that you manage and their status
 In the **Apps** workspace, choose the **Apps** node, and then choose **Apps**.